I. M. Pei: Fragrant Hills, China

 The hotel, with 325 guest rooms and a four-story central atrium, was designed to fit perfectly into its natural habitat.
 The trees in the area were of special concern, and particular care was taken to cut down as few as possible.
 He worked with an expert from Suzhou to preserve and renovate a water maze from the original hotel, one of only five in the country.
 Pei was also meticulous about the arrangement of items in the garden behind the hotel; he even insisted on transporting 230 ST of rocks from a location in southwest China to suit the natural aesthetic.
 An associate of Pei's said later that he never saw the architect so involved in a project.

 During construction, a series of mistakes collided with the nation's lack of technology to strain relations between architects and builders.
 Whereas 200 or so workers might have been used for a similar building in the US, the Fragrant Hill project employed over 3,000 workers.
-This was mostly because the construction company lacked the sophisticated machines used in other parts of the world.
+This was mostly because the construction company lacked the sophisticated machines used elsewhere.
 The problems continued for months, until Pei had an uncharacteristically emotional moment during a meeting with Chinese officials.
 He later explained that his actions included "shouting and pounding the table" in frustration.
 The design staff noticed a difference in the manner of work among the crew after the meeting.
 As the opening neared, however, Pei found the hotel still needed work.
 He began scrubbing floors with his wife and ordered his children to make beds and vacuum floors.
 The project's difficulties took an emotional and physical strain on the Pei family.

 The Fragrant Hill Hotel opened on October 17, 1982, but quickly fell into disrepair.
 A member of Pei's staff returned for a visit several years later and confirmed the dilapidated condition of the hotel.
 He and Pei attributed this to the country's general unfamiliarity with deluxe buildings.
 The Chinese architectural community at the time gave the structure little attention, as their interest at the time centered on the work of American postmodernists such as Michael Graves.